OctopusDeploy/docs/docs/deployment-process/steps/community-step-templates.md

 - From the **Library** area of the Octopus Web Portal.
 - By importing them from the [Community Library](http://library.octopus.com/).

-## Add a Community Step Template as You Define the Deployment Process
+## Add a community step template as you define the deployment process

 1. Navigate to your [project's](/docs/projects/index.md) overview page by selecting **Projects** and clicking on the project you are working with.
 2. Click the **DEFINE YOUR DEPLOYMENT PROCESS** button, and click **ADD STEP**.